mcook0/Funnel-analysis-retail/README.md

 ## Recommendations

-**1. Investigate the 29% drop-off rate — highest priority**
-Nearly 1 in 3 orders never completes.
-Before spending on acquisition, identify whether returns and cancellations are driven by product quality, inaccurate listings, pricing mismatch, or fulfillment delays.
-A 10% reduction in churn recovers ~$68K in annual revenue.
+1. **Fix the 29% drop-off rate before spending on acquisition** — investigate whether returns and cancellations are driven by product quality, inaccurate listings, or fulfilment delays.
+A 10% improvement recovers ~$68K annually at zero acquisition cost.

-**2. Diversify category revenue**
-Electronics carrying 68% of revenue is a concentration risk.
-Clothing and Home & Kitchen need dedicated promotional investment to build a meaningful revenue cushion against any Electronics demand softening.
+2. **Diversify category revenue** — shift promotional budget toward Clothing and Home & Kitchen to reduce Electronics dependency and build a more resilient funnel.

-**3. Build a mid-year demand strategy**
-11 out of 12 months are flat.
-A structured Q2–Q3 promotional campaign would reduce December dependency, smooth cash flow, and improve annual predictability for inventory planning.
+3. **Launch a mid-year campaign** — a Q2–Q3 promotional push would fill the flat revenue months and reduce December dependency without needing new customers at the top of the funnel.
 ---

 ## Limitations & next steps

-- **No customer demographics** — adding age, location, or acquisition channel would allow cohort-level churn analysis
-- **No return reason codes** — the dataset flags returns but not why;
-  capturing reason codes is the single highest-value data collection improvement
+- **No return reason codes** — capturing why customers cancel or return is the single highest-value data improvement to answer the business question
+- **No customer acquisition cost data** — adding CAC would reveal whether fixing retention is cheaper than replacing lost customers
-- **Static dataset** — connecting Power BI to a live data source would enable real-time monitoring of the funnel
+- **Static dataset** — connecting Power BI to a live source would allow real-time funnel monitoring
-- **No cost-of-acquisition data** — combining with CAC would allow full unit economics modeling (LTV:CAC ratio)
+- **No product-level breakdown** — identifying which SKUs drive the most drop-off would sharpen recommendation #1 significantly
 ---

 ## Deliverables

 ├── data/